-The Toolkit consists of three main elements: a. the first version of the Minimum Data Set currently comprising of 18 variables which resulted via a multiple-round quality and feasibility evaluation process, where international stakeholders participated; an e-version and a printed version of the CAN-MDS tool is available for use [mainly for training purposes]; b. the data collection protocol (annexed to the Guide for CAN-MDS operators) that was drafted on the basis of the CAN-MDS and suggests a step-by-step procedure for using the CAN-MDS; this protocol could be used by any professional who has already been trained to become an operator;

-and c. the Guide for Operators where all necessary background information is included for the professionals who fulfill the eligibility criteria and the prerequisites (as the successful attendance of a short training) to use the system.
+The Toolkit consists of three main elements: a. the first version of the Minimum Data Set currently comprising of 18 data elements which resulted via a multiple-round quality and feasibility evaluation process, where international stakeholders participated; the e-CAN-MDS application was developed on the basis of this MDS; b. the data collection protocol (see Annex I) that was drafted on the basis of the CAN-MDS and suggests a step-by-step procedure for using the CAN-MDS; this protocol could be used by any professional who has already been trained to become an operator; and c. the Guide for Operators where all necessary background information is included for the professionals who fulfill the eligibility criteria and the prerequisites (as the successful attendance of a short training) to use the system.
 Apart from information concerning the necessity for child maltreatment surveillance in the country, a special session on ethics, privacy and confidentiality issues related to CAN data collection is also included in the Guide.
 The main body of the document is dedicated to the detailed presentation of the variables included in the CAN- MDS along with technical specifications and definitions of data elements.

-CAN-MDS Operators eligibility criteria, prerequisites & roles operators of the CAN-MDS -namely, professionals in charge of collecting and registering data- such as social/ health/ other professionals working in the field of child protection or with child victims.
-Consequently, suspected CAN cases and/or cases under investigation will also be
+CAN-MDS Operators eligibility criteria, prerequisites & roles of the CAN-MDS -namely, professionals in charge of collecting and registering data- such as social/ health/ other professionals working in the field of child protection or with child victims.
+Consequently, suspected CAN cases and/or cases under investigation will also be eligible to be recorded in a CAN via MDS system.
+Expanding the eligible sources of